wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

   - Keybinds:
     - [x] WASD Compatible

 ### [yUI - User Ynterface](https://www.nexusmods.com/newvegas/mods/74357)

-Aims to fix UI bugs and add new UI features.
+Fixes various UI bugs and adds new UI features.

 #### Installation:

+- Main File - yUI
-After installing the Main File, double-click the mod and go to **INI Files**.
-Select all of the existing content and replace it with this:
+- After installing the main file, double-click the mod, go to **INI Files**, select all of the content within the INI, and replace it with:

 ```ini title="yUI.ini" showLineNumbers
 [General]